-CIFS Integrity Monitoring >> CIFS Integrity Checking >> Settings >> Edit >> Management [...]

-Validity of the scan log report

-Result of the signature check:

-- The signature has not been verified yet.

-- The signature is valid.

-- ERROR: The report is missing.

-- ERROR: The report does not belong to this device or is not up to date.

-- ERROR: The report was created with a different checksum algorithm.

-- ERROR: The report was tampered with.

-- ERROR: The test report is not available.
+CIFS Integrity Monitoring >> CIFS Integrity Checking >> Settings >> Edit >> Management [] Validity of the scan log report Result of the signature check: The signature has not been verified yet.
+The signature is valid.
+ERROR: The report is missing.
+ERROR: The report does not belong to this device or is not up to date.
+ERROR: The report was created with a different check-sum algorithm.
+ERROR: The report was tampered with.
+ERROR: The test report is not available.
 Check whether the network drive is connected (mounted).

-Checksum and algorithm of the report

-Checksum and algorithm

-Validate the report

-The signature for the report is checked.

-Start an integrity check

-Click on the Start an integrity check button to start the integrity check.

-The result of the check can be viewed in the report by clicking on the Download report button.

-Before an integrity check is performed, an integrity database must be created first.

-Start an access check (only if an integrity database has NOT yet been created)

-NOTE: An existing integrity database will be deleted.

-Only start the access check if an integrity database has not yet been created or a new one needs to be created.
+Checksum and algo- rithm of the report Checksum and algorithm Validate the report The signature for the report is checked.
+Actions Start an integrity check Click on the Start an integrity check button to start the integrity check. on the Download report button.
+Before an integrity check is performed, an in- tegrity database must be created first.
+Start an access check (only if an integrity database has NOT yet been created) NOTE: An existing integrity database will be deleted.
+Only start the access check if an integrity da- tabase has not yet been created or a new one needs to be created.
 Click on the Start an access check button to check whether there are files present on the imported network drive that the mGuard cannot access.
 More comprehensive creation of the integrity database is therefore not aborted in the absence of the proper access permissions.
 After an access check, the integrity database must be created again by clicking on the Initialize button (see below).
 The result of the check can be viewed in the report by clicking on the Download report button.

-Actions

-PHOENIX CONTACT

-CIFS Integrity Monitoring >> CIFS Integrity Checking >> Settings >> Edit >> Management [...]

-(Re-)Build the integrity database

-Before creating an integrity database, an access check should be performed first.
+CIFS Integrity Monitoring >> CIFS Integrity Checking >> Settings >> Edit >> Management [] (Re-)Build the integrity database i Before creating an integrity database, an access check should be performed first.
 The absence of the proper access permissions can therefore be detected at an early stage.

-An existing integrity database will be deleted by an access check.

-The mGuard creates a database with checksums in order to check whether files have been changed.
-A change to executable files indicates a virus.

-However, if these files have been changed intentionally, a new database must be created by clicking on the Initialize button in order to prevent false alarms.

-The creation of an integrity database is also recommended if network drives have been newly set up.
-Otherwise, an integrity database is set up during the first scheduled check instead of a check being performed (if an access check was not performed first).
+The mGu by an access check. check wh able files indicates a virus.
+However database in order to , if these files have been changed intentionally, a new must be created by clicking on the Initialize button o prevent false alarms.
+The creat network of rity datab of a chec formed fin tion of an integrity database is also recommended if drives have been newly set up.
+Otherwise, an integ- ase is set up during the first scheduled check instead k being performed (if an access check was not per- rst).
+Cancel the current procedure Click on t he Cancel button to stop the integrity check.
+Erase reports and the integrity database Click on t bases. he Erase button to delete all existing reports/data- A new int rity check button.
+O matically was not p egrity database must be created for any further integ- s.
+This can be initiated by clicking on the Initialize therwise, a new integrity database is created auto- on the next scheduled check (if an access check performed first).

-Cancel the current procedure

-Click on the Cancel button to stop the integrity check.

-Erase reports and the integrity database

-Click on the Erase button to delete all existing reports/data-bases.

-A new integrity database must be created for any further integrity checks.
-This can be initiated by clicking on the Initialize button.
-Otherwise, a new integrity database is created automatically on the next scheduled check (if an access check was not performed first).
 This procedure cannot be seen.